 - A Peer Academic Leader (PAL) is an upperclassman who has demonstrated academic excellence while at Oglethorpe and is responsible serving as an academic mentor to first-year students in traditionally at-risk populations.
 These populations may include: first generation college students, students enrolled in lower level math and writing courses, and student with a history of low academic achievement.
 PALs work with the academic success center staff to offer resources to supplement first year students’ course work and assist them in achieving academic and personal success.
 Each PAL is assigned a specific group of students to work with.
 These first year students will have regular interaction with their PAL and programming targeted specifically at their academic needs.

-- The many support services of the academic success center (see 10.2. ); and
+- The many support services of the academic success department (see 10.9.); and